 Many people prefer rolling their clothes to military-style.
-It saves up on a lot of space since the clothes are compact, and sometimes, reduce wrinkling.
+It saves up a lot of space since the clothes are compact and sometimes reduces wrinkling.

 While the military-style is cool, rolling button-up dress shirts is particularly hard as they are bulky because of the sleeves.
-They are even more prone to creasing as rolling the fabric gets it bunched up.
+In addition, they are even more prone to creasing as rolling the fabric gets it bunched up.

-Unfortunately, there is no sure method to avoid your dress shirt from wrinkling completely.
-Stuffing up a cloth in a tiny space where there is a bunch of other items guarantees some amount of wrinkling, no matter how well folded or rolled up it is-hard truth.
+Unfortunately, there is no sure method to prevent your dress shirt from wrinkling completely.
+Stuffing up a cloth in a tiny space where there are many other items guarantees some amount of wrinkling; no matter how well folded or rolled up, it is the hard truth.

 What Determines The Extent Of Wrinkling?

 - The weave and the fabric that makes up the shirt.

 - How long is your clothing packed?
 The longer the period, the more the wrinkling.